 - OUTSIDE ACTIVITIES: Rollerblading, biking, skateboarding and scooters are prohibited inside any buildings.

 - OUTSIDE GAMES: Swimming pools and outside games that include poles, stakes, rods, water or paint are prohibited.

 - OUTSIDE STORAGE: Items may not be placed outside of a unit with the exception of lawn chairs and bicycles.
-Lawn furniture must be approved by the Housing Office and stored during winter months.
+Lawn furniture must be stored during winter months.

 - PETS: A “pet” is defined as an animal kept for companionship.
 Service animals and emotional support animals are not considered pets.
 Pets (except fish) are not permitted in campus housing, and caring for an “outside” pet or stray animal is prohibited.
 Fish tanks must not exceed 10 gallons.
 A minimum $150 fine will automatically be charged to the resident’s account for allowing animals into a residence or feeding/watering an outside animal.
 Additional charges may be assessed for damage caused by animals or cleaning to remove pet dander, odor and/or stains.
 Should an animal need to be rehomed at a shelter/rescue, the student will also be charged for the shelter’s drop-off fee.
 (See ANIMALS ON CAMPUS policy)

 - SMOKING/VAPING: Tobacco & nicotine use is not permitted on campus (see Tobacco-Free Policy).
 Cigarette debris on the grounds is subject to fines.